michele13/LFS/README.md

 This book is periodically generated at: http://igor-zivkovic.from.hr/BLFS/

-It is tracking changes from the official BLFS in SVN trunk and should be compatible with the latest LFS from SVN trunk.
+It is tracking changes from the official BLFS in SVN trunk and should be compatible with my modified version of LFS (https://github.com/igzivkov/lfs-book).

 Changes not in sync with the official book (mostly removed and added packages) are noted at: https://raw.github.com/igzivkov/blfs-book/master/ChangeLog